 Drivers and passengers who suffer facial injuries and scars in car wrecks may be entitled to compensation for their losses.
 Obtaining this compensation requires accident victims to take legal action against those responsible for causing their injuries.
 Our South Carolina injury attorneys at Joye Law Firm are ready to help.

-Types of Facial Injuries in SC Car Accidents
+Types of Facial Fractures or Injuries From Car Accidents

 - Bone fractures – There are at least 14 bones in the human face, including the inferior nasal concha, lacrimal bones, the mandible, the maxilla, the nasal bones, the palatine bones, and the zygomatic bones.
 Any of the bones in the face can be broken in a car accident.